tracking-exposed/youchoose.ai/content/survey_start.md

  We are happy you decided to take part in this project participating to the development of this technology since the very beginning. <br><br>
  This survey will be divided in two part: <br>
  1) we will ask your opinion about Youtube's algorithm <br>
- 2) we will ask your opinion on Youchoose project's idea <br> <br>
+ 2) we will ask your opinion on YouChoose project's idea <br> <br>
 Giving us your contact is not mandatory.
 Your data will be anonimized and used aggregated.
-If you start the survey, you accept the threamtmeant of your answers.
+If you start the survey, you accept the treatment of your answers.
  </h3>
 </div>